syrineayb/EduCare/README.md

 Access the Platform:
 Visit http://localhost:4200 in your browser.
 Contributing
 🤝 Contributions are welcome.
 Fork the repo and submit pull requests.
-CLEAN IT